-I promised a while back that I'd tell you about turning excess wood into charcoal as a soil amendment.
+I promised a while back that I'd tell you why I am processing excess wood into charcoal as a soil amendment.
 I stomp it and screen it (I wish I could get a grinder, but I'll probably have to make one).